goharbor/harbor/docs/user_guide.md

 ![browse project](img/browse_project.png)

-All access logs will be listed by clicking "Logs", you can filter them by username or operations and date which are supported in "Advanced Search".
+All access logs can be listed by clicking "Logs".
+You can apply a filter by username, or operations and dates under "Advanced Search".

 ![browse project](img/project_log.png)